 - Greenhouse fans.
 In order to use an Enbar LVM, you need fans to spread the mist evenly to the crop.
 It is important to circulate the air before and after the treatment.
 After spreading the product evenly through the greenhouse, the ventilators are switched off.
 From that moment the product has to be absorbed by the plant.
 If extra ventilators have to be purchased for this treatment, it can lead to more costs.
 But on the other hand, it also reduces labor costs.

 Types of spraying equipment

-Below we have listed different types of horticultural spraying equipment according to different characteristics.
+Below we have listed different types of horticultural spraying equipment, such as chemical spray equipment, according to different characteristics.
 This overview makes it clear what the differences are between the types of spraying equipment.